Grudz/Arduino_C_and_Sensors/README.md

 # 1. Environment

 If possible, use ROS Melodic with Ubuntu 18.04 on one laptop and Unreal Engine 4.23 on another laptop that's running Windows.
-These laptops need to be connected to eachother via ethernet.
+These laptops need to be connected to eachother via ethernet cable.
 If you are using a different version of ROS or Unreal Engine, that's not a deal breaker, but you may run into some issues.
 However, I will make note on where those issues might be and how to get around them.

 # 2. Directories